 Step 3: Build Charts

 Create charts from each pivot table.
+For a deep dive into chart design, see the professional chart formatting guide.
 Key formatting tips:

 - Remove chart titles — use text boxes instead for consistent styling